aws-samples/aws-edge-native-nomad/README.md

 ## Description
 The aim of this repository is to deploy a containerized edge native application.
 Here we focus on architecture:
-* edge device are powerful enough to run  container (like raspberry pi 3 or 4)
+* edge device are powerful enough to run  container (like Raspberry pi 3 or 4)
 * the application  needs  to interact with AWS cloud

 The proposed architecture relies on three main components: